RMSEL Frequently Asked Questions

 How can parents get involved?

 Parents can get involved by volunteering at RMSEL.
 Parents may join our District Accountability Committee (DAC) or sign up to assist with fieldwork, crew trips, or other volunteer opportunities.
 All volunteers at RMSEL are required to be background cleared prior to working with students.
-Background clearance information is available in the main office, and parents are responsible for any fingerprinting fees.
+Background clearance information is available in the main office and at this link, and parents are responsible for any fingerprinting fees.

 What types of elective / specials courses are available?

-RMSEL students in grades K-8 take specials courses throughout the year that consist of Art, Technology, Physical Education, and World Language/Spanish.
-In grades 9-12, a variety of elective courses are offered each semester for students to choose from in the disciplines listed above..
+RMSEL students in grades K-8 take specials courses throughout the year that consist of Art, Technology, Physical Education, Genius Lab/MakerSpace, and World Language/Spanish.
+In grades 9-12, a variety of elective courses are offered each semester for students to choose from in the disciplines listed above.

 What type of athletic programs are available?

 Athletic programs are offered for middle school students during fall, winter, and spring seasons.
 Athletic practice is after school each day from 3:30-4:45 p.m.
-At the middle school level, we offer co-ed cross-country, boys’ soccer, boys’ basketball, boys' volleyball, girls' soccer, girls’ basketball, girls' volleyball, and co-ed ultimate frisbee.
+At the middle school level, we offer co-ed cross-country, boys’ soccer, boys’ basketball, boys' volleyball, girls' soccer, girls’ basketball, girls' volleyball, and co-ed flag football.

 Does RMSEL provide transportation?